-An Easter egg stained glass craft for kids.
+These stained glass Easter eggs are adorable and so easy!
 Get the free printable egg coloring sheets to use, line with colored glue and paint.
 Gorgeous DIY holiday decor.

 We made these stained glass butterflies in a similar way, but switched out the black glue for a shimmery blue and some gold glitter glue, and they are truly beautiful.
 See how to adapt this for multiple ages.
 Add this to your list of fun Easter activities to do with kids.

 Included in this post are free Easter egg templates for you to print.
 There are 5 included, and you can choose to print some or all of them.
 They also make great Easter coloring sheets for kids or adults!

 What you need to make the stained glass Easter eggs: